Real Name | Scott Stewart Bakula |

 Fact Sheet

-- Scott Bakula is American
+- Scott Bakula's nationality is American

-- Scott Bakula is a(n) Actor
+- Scott Bakula works as a(n) Actor

 - Scott Bakula is 70 years old